 Begin proper care immediately after surgery

 As soon as your surgery ends, the dental implant care process will begin.
 Start resting on the way home.
-Arrange someone to drive you.
+Arrange for someone to drive you.
 This is when the effects of anesthesia will start to wear off.

 The most important things to keep in mind are not to touch the implant area and to avoid vigorous mouth rinsing.